Streamside at Launani Vly 1

 Multiple listings and agent remarks explicitly reference split/ductless systems: phrases include 'split A/Cs in each room', 'split A/C unit in Living Room', and 'energy efficient split AC'.
 The MLS inclusions list ACSPL on 4 of 20 listings, and at least four separate remarks corroborate the presence of mini-splits, so the building offers split AC in some units.

-Double-wall construction is strongly supported by the MLS data, with 17 of 20 current listings checking DOUWAL.
-No public remarks contradict it, and the high consistency across listings suggests this is a real building feature rather than a copy-paste error.
+Double-wall construction is strongly supported by the MLS data, with 16 of 20 current listings marked DOUWAL.
+Public remarks do not directly mention it, but there is also no contradiction, so this appears to be a consistent building-level MLS feature rather than a one-off entry.

 No analysis available